-I am a Northern Irish artist now living in Kent.
-During a career in arts administration I worked with many artists in diverse contexts: touring theatre companies, university departments, EU projects and as a director in the Arts Council of England which was especially inspiring during Liverpool’s year as European Capital of Culture in 2008.
+Throughout my career I have worked with many artists in diverse contexts: touring theatre companies, university departments, in EU projects, as a director in the Arts Council of England which was especially inspiring during Liverpool’s year as European Capital of Culture in 2008.

-Since 2009I have been developing my own artistic practice, exhibiting and creating site-responsive installations, completing an MA in Fine Art at UCA and in 2016 I won the Ashurst Emerging Sculptor Award with ‘Stains’.
+Since 2009I have been developing my own artistic practice, exhibiting and creating site-responsive installations, completing an MA in Fine Art at UCA in Canterbury in 2015.
+In 2016 I won the Ashurst Emerging Sculptor Award with ‘Stains’.
 In 2018 I spent a month in Johnson, Vermont on a sculpture residency and in 2019 set up my own live-workspace, Bouverie Studio.